New York City cabbies strike a pose for charity

-NEW YORK (Reuters) - New York taxi drivers are putting out a pinup calendar for 2014, playfully displaying pot bellies and copious body hair in a tongue-in-cheek challenge to a popular beefcake calendar produced each year by buff and brawny city firefighters.
+NEW YORK, Dec 10 (Reuters) - New York taxi drivers are putting out a pinup calendar for 2014, playfully displaying pot bellies and copious body hair in a tongue-in-cheek challenge to a popular beefcake calendar produced each year by buff and brawny city firefighters.

 The NYC Taxi Drivers calendar features cabbies posing in various stages of undress - a shirtless Yasar lies on a back seat, bare-chested Darek straddles a cab’s roof and fully clad Waseem blows a kiss toward the camera.